 Are there circumstances where I am required to release a tenant from a lease agreement?

 As the landlord you may have to release a tenant from the agreement if destruction to the living unit renders it unsafe for living, if the damage is not caused by tenants own actions or If the tenant must do military service.
-If there is any occurrence of domestic violence,http://apps.leg.wa.gov/rcw/default.aspx?cite=59.18.575, the couple of victims including any family members may be release from the agreement.
+If there is any occurrence of domestic violence, the victims (including any family members) may demand to be released from the lease agreement.
 Additionally, a tenant may seek release from a rental agreement with the court when a landlord does not abide by the state’s landlord obligations.

 My tenant has not paid rent, how much notice do I have to give a tenant in order to evict them?

 Before a Summons and Complaint for eviction can be filed, a 3 day notice to pay or vacate is required.
 The day of posting does not count, nor does any day in which the court is not open such as holidays or weekends.
 After the 3 day notice is served, then a court proceeding can be initiated.
 If, however there are other violations such as failure to correct a violation of the rental agreement or lease, than a 10 day-written notice to comply or vacate would be necessary.

 Destruction of property, causing a nuisance, conducting an illegal business or engaging in drug related activities would require a 3 day written notice.

 As with any legal matter, exact timing is almost impossible as it depends on many factors.
 Overall, with no complications, the eviction process usually takes approximately 4-5 weeks.